ManonMarchand/astrotuto/README.md

 # Astrotuto

-For this lecture, you'll fing those python libraries useful :
+For this lecture, you'll find those python libraries useful :
 - astropy --> our
 - numpy
 - scipy